Wednesday, June 4, 2008

 Less than $2 for tortillas that are soft with a light smell like corn-on-the-cob grilled on a barbecue.
 They're a treat and an authentic flavor that you just can't get from factory-made food, and they are strong -- stretching, not splitting, around the filling.
 Wrap up any taco makings.
 Try the fajita meat from Lily's butcher.
 Try the cactus pads in the produce section for easy cactus tacos.
 Or borrow Mexican Everyday by Rick Bayless from the HoCo Library and explore Mexican food like I recommended in February.

 The expansion improves a store that already offered a selection of Mexican and Salvadoran goods.
 With Caezar International for Middle Eastern's food, this is the class of local markets.
 Fajita meat and three kinds of chorizo at the butcher.
 Mild, soft cheeses.
-Jars of cactus.
+Jars of cactus or spicy, yellow aji peppers.
 Fresh cactus, avocados and other produce.
 Bags of corn meal.
 Mexican sodas and candy.
 The extended selection of Goya beans and sauces.
 I had an orange empanada Sunday morning from the bakery display case, and it was delicious -- a soft pastry with a filling like the best orange marmalade.

 Now, Lily's is the standard for any ethnic market around.
 Great selection.
 Professional employees.
 You can get someone on the phone to answer questions in English or Spanish.
 The butcher was pleased to explain the difference between Mexican and El Salvadoran sausages.
 You could go to Lily's for basic ingredients, or you could treat it like takeout and buy tortillas, meat, salsa, cheese and some vegetables to chop.